elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 ```

 :::note
-If you are going to call a function and send several arguments, you will receive them into rest parameter in the function implementation.
+If you call a function and send several arguments, you receive them into the rest parameter in the function implementation.
 :::

   </div>